Vitamin B12 deficiency: Inadequate intake

 Vitamin B12 cannot be produced by the human body, and must be obtained from the diet.
-The body normally gets enough vitamin B12 from the consumption of foods with animal sources.
-Inadequate dietary intake of animal products such as eggs, meat, milk, fish, fowl (and some type of edible algae) can result in a deficiency state.
+The body normally gets enough vitamin B12 from the consumption of foods from animal sources.
+Inadequate dietary intake of animal products such as eggs, meat, milk, fish, fowl (and some types of edible algae) can result in a deficiency state.
 Vegans, and to a lesser degree vegetarians, are at risk for B12 deficiency if they do not consume either a dietary supplement or vitamin-fortified foods.
 Children are at a higher risk for B12 deficiency due to inadequate dietary intake, as they have fewer vitamin stores and a relatively larger vitamin need per calorie of food intake.

 Increased need

 Increased needs by the body can occur due to AIDS and hemolysis (the breakdown of red blood cells), which stimulates increased red cell production.

 Mechanism

 Physiology

 The total amount of vitamin B12 stored in the body is between two and five milligrams in adults.
 Approximately 50% is stored in the liver, but approximately 0.1% is lost each day, due to secretions into the gut – not all of the vitamin in the gut is reabsorbed.
 While bile is the main vehicle for B12 excretion, most of this is recycled via enterohepatic circulation.
 Due to the extreme efficiency of this mechanism, the liver can store three to five years worth of vitamin B12 under normal conditions and functioning.
 However, the rate at which B12 levels may change when dietary intake is low depends on the balance between several variables.

 The human physiology of active vitamin B12 absorption from food is complex.
 When foods containing B12 are eaten, the vitamin is usually bound to protein and is released by proteases released by the pancreas in the small intestine.
 Following its release, most B12 is absorbed in the ileum, the last part of the small intestine, after binding to a protein known as intrinsic factor.